 Well as happened to us recently, our very efficient campground lawn mower folks came around one day and beat the crap out of our sewer hose!
 Don’t know how they did it, just know that we had several small gashes on our sewer hose.

 These are the smells that we’ve figured out by ourselves.
 So, what RV smells do you have to contribute to the conversation?
-Let us know and share in the comments below!
+Let us know and share it in the comments below!

 And yes… You too can be an ambassador of stank!
 The joy of RVing!